Bobsleigh Canada Skeleton to call in mediator to address toxic-culture allegations | CBC Sports

 The email, obtained by The Canadian Press, was only sent to active sliding athletes, while the original letter of complaint was signed by active and retired athletes.

-Thursday's email from Bobsleigh Canada Skeleton's board of directors outlined a two-step process to remedy the athletes' concerns.
+Thursday's email from Bobsleigh Canada Skeleton's board outlined a two-step process to remedy the athletes' concerns.

+BCS said the first step will be to convene meetings with athletes to identify issues of concern and opportunities for improvement within the organization's high-performance program.

 The athletes who spoke with CBC News all described a grim culture, one where they're afraid to speak out for fear of retaliation from the organization — namely, losing their spot on the national team and thus their Olympic dreams.
 Those concerns are also reflected in the letter, signed by athletes who competed for Canada as far back as 2014.